squared9/Self-driving-Car/Advanced_Lane_Detection/README.md

  single lighting condition.
 Perhaps utilizing deep learning to adjust input image to acceptable range would help here
-- the curvature computation is not perfect; due to projection and the fact that a small variation of distant trapezoid positions can cause significant differences frame-by-frame, a more robust method would be preferrable
+- the curvature computation is not perfect; due to projection and the fact that a small variation of distant trapezoid positions can cause significant differences frame-by-frame, a more robust method would be preferable
+- curvature computation is affected also by small elevation/pitch changes of the camera view
 - detecting lanes using histogram, sliding window or convolution is not flexible when dealing with more complex road features and can be often fooled by road surface characteristics, not just paint.
 More effective way that could handle intersections, lane merges etc. is needed